-Woodshop dust collection is a mysterious topic for many woodworkers, but we at WWGOA like to approach it in very simple terms that we can all understand.
-When contemplating woodshop dust collection, the first question that many woodworkers as is “Do I really need a dedicated dust collector?
+Workshop dust collection is a mysterious topic for many woodworkers, but we at WWGOA like to approach it in very simple terms that we can all understand.
+When contemplating dust collection, many woodworkers ask themselves, “Do I really need a dedicated dust collector?
 Can’t I just use a shop vacuum that I already have?”
-That is a fair question; both tools are designed to suck air quickly and capture debris in a bag or container.
+It’s a fair question; both tools are designed to suck air quickly and capture debris in a bag or container.
 Why not just hook a big shop vacuum up to a duct system that connects to all of your tools?
 Wouldn’t that constitute a sufficient shop dust collection system?

 When to use one vs. the other?
 There are certain tasks that a dust collector will be better for, and other tasks where a dust collector would be a better choice.
 Choosing the right one for a given application requires a good understanding of the intended purpose of each tool.

 What if you can only have one?
 If you have a shop full of large dust producing power tools, and you want to standardize on a single workshop dust collection solution, then it makes sense to invest in the best dust collector that you can afford.
 But if you have both and want to take advantage of the capabilities of each one, George will help you make a good decision as to how to position each tool as part of your overall workshop dust collection system.